 - Computerized tomography (CT).
 A CT scanner rotates around your body to record a series of images.
-A computer uses the images to make a detailed view of your peripheral nerve tumor so that your doctor can evaluate how it may be affecting you.
+A computer uses the images to make a detailed view of your growth so that your doctor can evaluate how it may be affecting you.

 - Electromyogram (EMG).
 For this test, your doctor places small needles in your muscles so an electromyography instrument can record the electrical activity in your muscle as you try to move it.